billpg/HashBack/README.md

 We're used to web services making calls to databases or file systems and waiting for those external systems to respond before responding to its own received request.
 The difference in this scenario is that the external system we're waiting for is controlled by someone else who may be hostile.

 This could be mitigated by the Issuer configuring a low timeout for the request that fetches the verification hash.
-The allowed time only needs to be long enough to perform a single round of SHA256 and the usual roundtrip delay of a request.
+The allowed time only needs to be long enough to perform the hash and the usual roundtrip overhead of a request.
 If the verification hash requests takes too long the overall transaction can be abandoned.

 Nonetheless, I have a separate proposal that will allow for the POST request to use a 202 "Accepted" response where the underlying connection can be closed and reopened later.
 Instead of keeping the POST request open, the Issuer can close the request and the Caller may reopen it at a later time.

-### Why does the SHA256 operation have a fixed salt?
+### Why does the PBKDF2 operation have a fixed salt?
 The fixed hash only appears in this document and does not go over the wire as a request is made, so any hash produced which passes validation must have been calculated by someone reading this document.
 Any hashes produced will have no value outside of this documented exchange.

 ### What are the previous public drafts?